The Lord of the Rings: The Return of the King: Home media

 A collectors' box set was also released, which included the Extended Set plus a sculpture of Minas Tirith and a bonus 50-minute music documentary DVD, Howard Shore: Creating The Lord of the Rings Symphony: A Composer's Journey Through Middle-earth.
 The DVD has a DTS-ES soundtrack.
 The DVD also features two humorous Easter Eggs, one where Dominic Monaghan plays a German interviewer with Elijah Wood via satellite and another where Vince Vaughn and Ben Stiller attempt to convince Jackson to make a sequel, originally shown at the 2004 MTV Movie Awards.
 Both can be accessed via a Ring icon on the last page of both Disc 1 and 2's scene indexes.
 In August 2006, a Limited Edition of The Return of the King was released.
 This Limited Edition contains two discs; the first is a two-sided DVD containing both the Theatrical and Extended editions of the film.
 The second disc is a bonus disc that contains a new behind-the-scenes documentary.

-The theatrical Blu-ray release was released in the United States in April 2010.
-The individual Blu-ray disc of The Return of the King was released in September 2010 with the same special features as the complete trilogy release, except there was no digital copy.
+The theatrical Blu-ray release was released in the United States on the sixth of April 2010, though only as part of the complete trilogy release disc.
+The individual Blu-ray disc of The Return of the King was released on the fourteenth of September 2010 with the same special features as the complete trilogy release, except there was no digital copy.
 The Extended Edition was released in the United States in June 2011.
 It has a runtime of 263 minutes.The Return of the King was released in Ultra HD Blu-ray on 30 November 2020 in the United Kingdom and on 1 December 2020 in the United States, along with the other films of the trilogy, including both the theatrical and the extended editions of the films.